-Now you’ll notice that I have the rack of ribs laying on a pan I’ve lined with foil, this is important because we are fixing to baste them and seal them up all nice and tight.
+Now you’ll notice that I have the rack of ribs laying on a baking sheet I’ve lined with aluminum foil.
+This is important because we are fixing to baste them and seal them up all nice and tight.

-Baste both sides of them using half of your bbq sauce- we’ll use the other half after they cook a while.
+Baste both sides of them using half of your bbq sauce.
+We’ll use the other half after they cook for a while.

 Now seal that up really well.
-Don’t be skimpy on the foil here!
+Don’t be skimpy on the tin foil here!

 Remove from oven and open foil.